 To have a job as a counselor, you need to test the waters, and one way to do this is through internships.
 An internship can involve you as assistant to other counselors or counsel people while being supervised.
 You may need hundreds of hours in your internship to become a counselor.

 Once you have obtained all your degrees, it's time to become a licensed counselor.
 To be a reputable counselor, you need your license.
 Your license applies to all 50 states, but each state exam is a little different.
 You should research the license requirements in your state to determine what you need.
 You may need supervised experience, take an exam, and perform other activities to prove you can be a counselor.
 It all depends, and it varies on where you are.
 Once you have your license, you're a counselor.

 Once you have a license, you can find your counseling job.
-You may work for a hospital, a health clinic, a psychiatric ward, a school, or you may even establish your private practice.
 It's hard to say where you should work at, as each situation is a little different.
 This article is just a general overview on what you need to become a counselor, and your needs will vary.
 Figure out what type of counselor you want to be, and then research all the requirements needed.
 Find the best school for your degree.
 Have internships.
 Get experience.
 You'll be glad you did.

 As you journey to become a counselor, it's a stressful career path.
 You'll be faced with mountains of assignments, internships, and much more than you can handle.
 It's normal to feel stressed and overwhelmed, and there is no shame in talking to a counselor of your own to help you.
 Everyone needs a counselor, and that includes current and future counselors as well.

 When you're being educated, a counselor can help you keep track of your assignments, organize your schedule, and employ techniques to keep you calm and determined.
 During your internships, you can learn tips and tricks, and be able to manage any stresses.
 So if you feel like you're overwhelmed, it's worth it to talk to someone so you can do your best.